-Sidewalks of Mass Ave and Main Street could be defined into three zones:
+Sidewalks of Mass Ave and Main Street may be thought of as having three zones:

-- 1. circulation zone in the middle, - 2. street furniture zone that abuts road, and; - 3. storefront zone right adjacent to the buildings.
+- a. a circulation zone in the middle, - b. a street furniture zone that abuts the road, and; - c. a storefront zone adjacent to the buildings.

-Continue to encourage active use of street furniture zone outside of the 8'-12' wide circulation zone.
-In addition to outdoor dining, consider parklets, public art/play installations, and designated locations for performance.
+Continue to encourage active use of the street furniture zone outside of the 8'-12' wide circulation zone.
+Consider outdoor dining, parklets, public art/play installations, and designated locations for performance.
 Encourage participation by businesses and organizations in helping conceive and manage these active areas.